-Over 65 years of civil war have left Burma one of the poorest countries in the world.
+Over 70 years of civil war, longest running in the world, have left Burma one of the poorest countries in the world.
 During this time, successive military dictatorships killed thousands of their own people and displaced millions in resistance areas, while effectively strangling the political process in areas under their complete control.

 Recent developments in the government have included allowing opposition leader Aung San Suu Kyi and her party, the National League for Democracy (NLD) to run and win in by-elections.
 There is more openness and less censorship in Burma, ongoing ceasefire talks with many ethnic groups, as well as our own unplanned but positive meeting with the Burma Army ceasefire delegation in 2012.